harness-community/harness-community.github.io/website/docs/CI Starter Workflows/Nodejs-Starter-Workflow.md

 ## Node Example

 This guide covers configuring continuous integration pipelines for a Node starter workflow in Harness CI.
-If you’re new to Harness CI please read our Onboarding Guide and Nodejs Sample Pipeline Build Configuration Guides first.
+If you’re new to Harness CI, start with Onboarding Guide and Nodejs Sample Pipeline Build Configuration Guides.

 **Github Repository: [Click Here](https://github.com/harness-community/nodejs-pipeline-samples)**